 The civil case types assigned to the ELT pilot track are: Consumer Credit Contract, Other Contract, Personal Injury, Other Civil, and Conciliation Court Appeals.
-For a complete list of civil case types see Form 23 appended to the Rules of Civil Procedure.
+For a complete list of civil case types see the civil case type index

 The cases assigned to the ELT are managed through a process that assures early involvement by a judge at a Mandatory Early Case Management Conference or through a scheduling order; limited discovery; curtailed continuances; and the setting of a trial date within four to six months of filing of the action or, where applicable, assignment to ELT.

 Assignment of cases to the ELT is mandatory, subject to the right of a party to bring a motion within a certain time period to opt out.
 In Hennepin County, the case types Other Contract, Personal Injury, and Other Civil will be included in the pilot program at the discretion of the assigned judge.

 Read the Supreme Court order authorizing the pilot